stellaevat/beatson/README.md

 • The search results can be added to the dataset, so they can be annotated in the **Annotate** tab.

-• All search results at once or a smaller selection can be added to the dataset.
+• All search results at once, or a smaller selection, can be added to the dataset.
 ![search](https://github.com/stellaevat/beatson/assets/97710362/8aad2675-67a0-4962-a5db-a9f660d6e88b)

 ### Predict
-The **Predict** tab allows to run a prediction algorithm to get predictions for all unannotated projects, based on the existing annotations
+The **Predict** tab allows to run a prediction algorithm to get predictions for all unannotated projects, based on the existing annotations.

 • Each prediction comes with a score for the algorithm's confidence in it.